Clarifications (The Wire): Plot

 Freamon tracks Davis to a bar and threatens him with the prospect of a new case at the federal level.
 Davis assumes Freamon is trying to blackmail him for money, to which Freamon instead demands answers.
 Freamon returns to the office to find that Sydnor has cracked the code.
 Sydnor is perplexed that the code gives only a location and not a time to meet, and Freamon postulates that the meetings are to happen within an hour.
 Freamon makes a connection between the messages and guesses that Cheese is involved in the East Side meetings.
-Greggs arrives and chastises Freamon for his involvement in the hoax, saying that she is not good with the plan.
+Greggs arrives and chastises Freamon for his involvement in the hoax, saying that she is not happy with the plan.
 Elsewhere, Dukie goes into a sporting goods store to seek a job and is told he is too young.
 Dukie recognizes the clerk as Malik "Poot" Carr, who recommends that Dukie go back to the street for a while and then apply for a job when he is older.
 Dukie leaves the store and helps a junk man.
 Dukie is offered more work the next day.

 To deflect from his weakness on crime in the upcoming campaign, Mayor Carcetti and Steintorf decide to use the serial killings to attack the governor for cutting funds to homeless programs.
 Wilson learns that the mayor is facing a primary challenger named Dobey.
 Carcetti and Wilson drive to Prince George's County to persuade Congressman Upshaw, who is considering supporting Dobey, to remain in his camp.
 He then meets with Senator Davis and Campbell and makes concessions to them in exchange for their support.
 At a homeless vigil, Carcetti gives a rousing speech as Campbell, Wilson and Steintorf look on approvingly.
 Upon returning home, he complains to his wife Jen about the compromises he has been forced to make, revealing that Upshaw demanded that half of Baltimore's federal funding be allocated to his county.
 Jen is horrified at the prospect of the city giving up that much funding, but Carcetti rationalizes that if he does not get elected, Baltimore will get nothing.

 At The Baltimore Sun, Gus arranges a face-to-face meeting between Templeton and Terry, who angrily accuses the former of falsifying their discussion.
 Templeton is unable to respond when Hanning asks what would happen if one of the Marines he served with had read the story and noticed the fabrication.
 Afterwards, Gus informs Templeton that they will investigate the complaint and attribute it to a misunderstanding, but that a correction will be printed if more details are found to be incorrect.
 Gus, intrigued by Fletcher's story about Bubbles, asks Fletcher to see what comes of spending more time with him.
 He cuts the lede from Templeton's story on the homeless vigil for including an unsourced anecdote.
-Templeton angrily turns to Klebanow, who overrides Gus's decision.
-Gus then leaves the newsroom.
+Templeton angrily turns to Klebanow, who questions Gus's decision.
+Gus defends his adherence to the newspaper's standards and leaves the newsroom.